 Experts say that a rectal temperature in a baby over 38°C is a fever.
 Call your doctor or nurse call line if your baby younger than 6 months has a fever.

 An armpit temperature is not as accurate as a rectal temperature.

 Ear temperatures are not as accurate as rectal temperatures.
 Don't use ear probe thermometers on children younger than 2 years.

 Enter D448 in the search box to learn more about "Learning About Taking Your Baby's Temperature".

 Kathleen Romito, MD - Family Medicine

-& David Messenger, MD & William H. Blahd, Jr., MD, FACEP - Emergency Medicine
+& Adam Husney, MD - Family Medicine & David Messenger, BSc, MD, FRCPC, FCCP - Emergency Medicine, Critical Care Medicine & William H. Blahd, Jr., MD, FACEP - Emergency Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.